rancher/rke2-docs/docs/install/airgap.md

 hauler store add file https://github.com/rancher/rke2/releases/download/v1.34.5%2Brke2r1/rke2-images.linux-amd64.tar.zst
 ```

-2. You may also add other artifacts you'd like to airgap to the [Hauler store](https://docs.hauler.dev/docs/hauler-usage/store/add/file).
-Add the install script and sha256sum file, you will need this to verify artifacts and run the install script on your airgapped node.
+2. You may also add other artifacts that will be needed on the airgapped host to the [Hauler store](https://docs.hauler.dev/docs/hauler-usage/store/add/file).
+For example, you could add the rke2 binary tarball and checksum file, which you will need to verify artifacts when running the install script.

 ```bash
 hauler store add file https://github.com/rancher/rke2/releases/download/v1.34.5%2Brke2r1/rke2.linux-amd64.tar.gz